-- In case shares are held in physical mode please provide necessary details like Folio No., Name of shareholder, scanned copy of the share certificate (front and back), PAN (self attested scanned copy of PAN card), AADHAR (self attested scanned copy of Aadhar Card) by email to Company's RTA 's respective email id: rta@alankit.com - 2.
-In case shares are held in demat mode, please provide DPID-CLID (16 digit DPID + CLID or 16 digit beneficiary ID), Name, client master or copy of Consolidated Account statement, PAN (self attested scanned copy of PAN card), AADHAR (self attested scanned copy of Aadhar Card) to our RTA M/s Alankit Assignments Limited at rta@alankit.com/ can also contact to their depository participant.
-If you are an Individual shareholders holding securities in demat mode, you are requested to refer to the login method explained at step 1 (A) i.e. Login method for e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode.

-- Alternatively shareholder/members may send a request to evoting@nsdl.co.in for procuring user id and password for e-voting by providing above mentioned documents. - 4.
+- In case shares are held in physical mode-please provide necessary details like Folio No., Name of shareholder, scanned copy of the share certificate (front and back), PAN (self attested scanned copy of PAN card), AADHAR (self attested scanned copy of Aadhar Card) by email to Company's RTA's respective email id: rta@alankit.com - 2.
+In case shares are held in demat mode, please provide DPID-CLID (16 digit DPID + CLID or 16 digit beneficiary ID), Name, client master or copy of Consolidated Account statement, PAN (self attested scanned copy of PAN card), AADHAR (self attested scanned copy of Aadhar Card) to (Company email id).
+If you are an Individual shareholders holding securities in demat mode, you are requested to refer to the login method explained at step 1 (A) i.e. Login method for e-Voting and joining virtual meeting for Individual shareholders holding securities in demat mode. - Alternatively shareholder/members may send a request to evoting@nsdl.co.infor procuring user id and password for e-voting by providing above mentioned documents. - 4.
 In terms of SEBI circular dated December 9, 2020 on e-Voting facility provided by Listed Companies, Individual shareholders holding securities in demat mode are allowed to vote through their demat account maintained with Depositories and Depository Participants.
-Shareholders are required to update their mobile number and email ID correctly in their demat account in order to access e-Voting facility. - The company/RTA shall co-ordinate with NSDL and provide the login credentials to the above mentioned shareholders. - For Permanent registration of their e-mail address, Members holding shares in demat form are requested to update the same with their Depository Participant ("DPs") and to Registrar in case the Members are holding shares in physical Form.
+Shareholders are required to update their mobile number and email ID correctly in their demat account in order to access e-Voting facility. - The company/RTA shall co-ordinate with NSDL and provide the login credentials to the above mentioned shareholders.

+6. For Permanent registration of their e-mail address, Members holding shares in demat form are requested to update the same with their Depository Participant ("DPs") and to Registrar in case the Members are holding shares in physical Form.